 From the beginning of the Middle Ages, the establishment of the Lords of Mercœur places the village under dual authority: religious and secular, causing numerous disputes to appropriate the rights of justice.

-Around the XNUMXth century, the nuns gave up community life to live alone or with their families, each in their own homes.
-These are built around the cloister which ends up disappearing.
-The endowments of the abbey are, from the start, very important and are located in Haute-Loire, in Cantal, Aveyron, Puy de Dôme and Lozère.
+Around the XNUMXth century, the nuns abandoned community life to live alone or with their families, each in their homes.
+They are built around the cloister which eventually disappears.
+The endowments of the abbey are, from the beginning, very important and are located in Haute-Loire, Cantal, Aveyron, Puy de Dôme and Lozère.

 The old center preserves a varied architecture where the rich residences of the notables rub shoulders with many half-timbered houses, faithful witnesses of a formerly important commercial activity.

-In the XNUMXth century the increase in the population was such that the abbess decided to build a second church, known as Saint-Martin and reserved for the people.
+In the XNUMXth century, the increase in the population was such that the abbess decided to build a second church, called Saint-Martin and reserved for the people.
 A whole working population ensured the life of the city.
-A craft of very first value grafted itself on the important rural fabric, supporting the development of the liberal activities.
+First-rate craftsmanship was grafted onto the important rural fabric, favoring the development of liberal activities.

 In 1558, a decree of the king's council aggregates Blesle to the thirteen good towns of Auvergne, which allows its representatives to sit in the assembly of the provincial states.